Santos is seeking government approval to develop natural gas reserves in the Narrabri area in north west New South Wales.

 Click here: Working with Landholders fact sheet

 We have been very clear that we will only drill on private land with the agreement of the landholder.
-Earlier this year, we signed the Agreed Principles of Land Access with NSW Farmers, Cotton Australia, the NSW Irrigators Council and fellow energy company AGL, which reinforced this commitment.
+We have signed the Agreed Principles of Land Access with NSW Farmers, Cotton Australia, the NSW Irrigators Council, the Country Women’s Association (NSW), Dairy Connect and fellow energy company AGL, which reinforces this commitment.

-View on NSW Farmers’ Site: Agreed Principles of Land Access
+Explore further: Signed Agreed Principles of Land Access agreement

 The Gomeroi People’s Native Title claim covers the parts of the Pilliga in which we are seeking to work.
 We meet regularly with the Gomeroi registered claimants and are working towards an agreement with them.
-We meet regularly with the Local Area Land Councils included in the project area and have asked for Aboriginal parties to register their interest in being involved in the cultural heritage work needed for the Project’s Environmental Impact Statement (EIS).
+We meet regularly with the Local Area Land Councils included in the project area and Aboriginal parties have been involved in the cultural heritage work needed for the Project’s Environmental Impact Statement (EIS).
 We will work with the Aboriginal community to put initiatives in place that will allow them to benefit from our work in the Narrabri area.

 About one hectare of cleared area is required when drilling a well, so that the necessary equipment can be put in place.
 When drilling is complete, we begin to reduce the cleared area around each well and rehabilitate surplus access tracks.